Use the Containers window

 Configuration options

-The confirmation dialogs for various tasks, such as removing containers and images, or launching more than 10 containers at a time, may be configured.
+The confirmation dialogs for various tasks, such as removing containers and images, or launching more than 10 containers at a time, might be configured.
 You can disable each prompt by using the checkbox on the dialog.
 You can also enable or disable these options by using the settings at Tools > Options > Container Tools > Containers Tool Window.
 See Configure Container Tools.